 Sustainable Buildings.
 Late in 2007 members of the community came to the school board requesting that the board build the planned middle school to LEED specifications.
 Palmer was made the chair of an ad-hoc LEED investigation committee that included members of the community, staff and several board members.
 After a thorough investigation the committee recommended that LEED Gold certification be pursued.
 The board approved this and set aside funds to make the necessary enhancements.
 Lander Middle School is a beautiful building and reflects the values of the Lander community.
 Gannett Peak Elementary opened in 2013 and is another LEED certified building that is practical and aesthetically pleasing.
 Visitors to the District are in awe of the incredible facilities we have available to our students.

 Improved Communication.
 In December, 2008 Palmer was elected board chair, a role that he held through 2010.
 As board chair Palmer worked hard to improve communication between the district and it constituents.
 An annual “report card”, press releases and regular board chair op-ed pieces in the Lander Journal were all part of this effort.
 Listening sessions were added before all of the board’s regular meetings allowing patrons to hear and comment about issues of interest in the district without the pressure of making a formal “public comment”.
-While most of these are poorly attended some attracted very large audiences.
+While most of these were poorly attended some attracted very large audiences.

 Vision and Planning.
 In 2009 FCSD 1 completed its first Organizational Assessment, a voluntary review of the systems that are in place to support education.
 The results of the assessment were disappointing and Palmer spearheaded efforts to gather further input and produce the district’s first strategic plan.
 This was a comprehensive process that included gathering input from every district building and department through “chalk talks”, public sessions with stakeholders and opportunities for individuals to review drafts of the plan and email input directly to Palmer from the district’s home page.
 This process led to a mission statement and comprehensive strategic plan that includes specific goals and measurements.
 Now in its second edition the District’s strategic plan is still the roadmap that keeps us moving forward.